oe7twj/Floppy-Controller/README.md

 # Floppy-Controller
 Controller board for a Commodore 1541 floppy drive

-Floppy Controller
+This is Hardware Extension for a 1541 Floppy Drive.
-This is Hardware Extension for a 1541 Floppy Drive (The 1541 is a retro hardware from Commodore)
+(The 1541 is a retro hardware from Commodore)

 Nessecary Hardware:
 * an old 1541 Floppy Drive